zsparal/api-documentation/source/reference/reseller-api/account-create.rst

 .. note:: This API is only for `partners <https://www.mollie.com/partners>`_.

 You can use this method to create an account for a merchant.
-This account will appear in your list of merchants you have brought in.
+This account will appear in your list of referred merchants.

 Parameters
 ----------